 So, I hate generalizations.
 To say all millennials are a certain way, to me, is offensive.
 Not only is it a marketing concept that is meant to understand the different generations so that, in short, they can sell you stuff, but it hurts real, diverse, interesting people as well.
 Therefore, I am going to attempt to write about generational differences without getting into generalizations.
 Please tell me how I do.

 There are a few guiding lights when it comes to thank you notes in the professional world:

 1. In the professional world, thank you notes always look good.
 If you really want the job or want to stand out, always write a thank you note.

 2. The older and wiser set seem to like written notes…but to be safe after an important interview, email (within 24 hours) AND write a note to them as well!!

 3. The younger and techie set seem to like emails…but keep it short and write professionally, not like you are texting.

 4. Write different, original notes to each interviewer if you interviewed with more than one person.

 5.Use the note to mention things you forgot to mention and/or sum up your qualifications.
 If you have done your research, you can talk about what you might do to make things better if you get the job.

 6.It is never too late to write a thank you note (just in case you forget).

-I work with a recruiter Enterprise Rent A Car.
-He has been recruiting students for a long time and I recently presented a workshop with him on how to be successful at a career fair.
+I work with a recruiter at Enterprise Rent A Car.
+He has been recruiting students for a long time and I recently presented a workshop to him about how to be successful at a career fair.
 He said that if a student who he had met at a career fair actually took the time to write him a snail mail thank you letter for the time he took with her, he would be so shocked that he would probably hire the person right then and there.
 This shows that thank you letters do have the power to get you where you want to go.
 Don’t forget to write a thank you letter!